gsudre/lab_notes/013-rsfmri_change_heritability.md

 source('~/research_code/fmri/collect_3dNetCorr_grids.R')
 ```

+Note that I the script above generates matrices for aparc and aparc.a2009s.
+To
+get Zs instead of Rs, since it's just a atanh() convertion, I'll do it within R
+so I don't have to recode the function.

 Now we follow a similar recipe as what we did in DTI: regress out movement per
 scan, then calculate the slopes, and finally remove outliers using NAs, before
 dumping it into SOLAR.